rjiovan/tic_tac_toe/README.md

 # Tic Tac Toe

 ### Introduction
-This project uses react hooks to allow user to play tic tac toe.
+This project uses react hooks to allow a user to play tic tac toe.

 ### User Story
-A user I want to be able to play tic tac toe so I can play a fun / competitive game with someone.
+As user, I want to play a fun / competitive game of tic tac toe with someone.

 ### Pre-requisite
 1. Node v14.10.1